rayomaz/BarrierBellman/README.md

 # StochasticBarrier.jl

 We present *StochasticBarrier.jl*, an open-source Julia-based toolbox for generating Stochastic Barrier Functions (SBFs) for safety verification of discrete-time stochastic systems with additive Gaussian noise.
 The tool supports linear, polynomial, and piecewise affine (PWA) uncertain dynamics.
-The toolbox implements a Sum-of-Squares (SOS) optimization approach (https://arxiv.org/abs/2206.07811), as well as  methods based on piecewise constant (PWC) functions (https://arxiv.org/abs/2404.16986).
-For the class of of PWC-SBFs, three engines are offered based on: (1) Dual Linear Programming, (2) Counter Example Guided Linear Programming, and (3) Projected Gradient Descent.
+The toolbox implements a Sum-of-Squares (SOS) optimization approach, as well as  methods based on piecewise constant (PWC) functions.
+For the class of of PWC-SBFs, three engines are offered based on: (1) DUAL Linear Programming, (2) Counter Example Guided (CEGS) Linear Programming, and (3) Projected Gradient Descent (GD).

+## Purpose of this code
+This code generates results of the benchmarks presented in Table (1) and Table (2) of the toolbox paper.
+A total of ten case studies are included for showcasing repeatability:
+1.  **Contraction Map: SOS Barrier**
+2.  **Contraction Map: PWC-DUAL Barrier**
+3.  **Contraction Map: PWC-CEGS Barrier**
+4.  **Contraction Map: PWC-GD Barrier**
+5.  **Oscillator: SOS Barrier**
+6.  **Room Temperature: SOS Barrier**
+7.  **Pendulum: SOS Barrier**
+8.  **Contraction Map: PWC-DUAL Barrier**
+9.  **Contraction Map: PWC-CEGS Barrier**
+10. **Contraction Map: PWC-GD Barrier**

 ## Repeat Experiments
 | **`Linux`** | **`Mac OS X`** | **`Windows`** |